France

 France, (Note: /fr/) officially the French Republic, is a country primarily located in Western Europe.
-Its overseas regions and territories include French Guiana in South America, Saint Pierre and Miquelon in the North Atlantic, the French West Indies, and many islands in Oceania and the Indian Ocean, giving it the largest discontiguous exclusive economic zone in the world.
+(Note: According to the boundaries of Western Europe used by among others the United Nations geoscheme, CIA World Factbook, and Eurovoc, and going by the Cold War NATO-Warsaw Pact divide) Its overseas regions and territories include French Guiana in South America, Saint Pierre and Miquelon in the North Atlantic, the French West Indies, and many islands in Oceania and the Indian Ocean.
 Metropolitan France shares borders with Belgium and Luxembourg to the north; Germany to the northeast; Switzerland to the east; Italy and Monaco to the southeast; Andorra and Spain to the south; and a maritime border with the United Kingdom to the northwest.
 Its metropolitan area extends from the Rhine to the Atlantic Ocean and from the Mediterranean Sea to the English Channel and the North Sea.
-Its 18 integral regions—five of which are overseas—span a combined area of 632702 km2 and have an estimated total population of over 68.6 million as of January 2025.
-France is a semi-presidential republic.
-Its capital, largest city and main cultural and economic centre is Paris.
+Its 18 integral regions—five of which are overseas—span a combined area of 632702 km2, with a total population estimated at over 69.1 million in 2026.
+Its capital, largest city and main cultural and economic centre is Paris, with a metropolitan population of over 13 million.

 Metropolitan France was settled during the Iron Age by Celtic tribes known as Gauls before Rome annexed the area in 51 BC, leading to a distinct Gallo-Roman culture.
 In the Early Middle Ages, the Franks formed the kingdom of Francia, which became the heartland of the Carolingian Empire.
 The Treaty of Verdun of 843 partitioned the empire, with West Francia evolving into the Kingdom of France.
-In the High Middle Ages, France was a powerful but decentralised feudal kingdom, but from the mid-14th to the mid-15th centuries, France was plunged into a dynastic conflict with England known as the Hundred Years' War.
-In the 16th century French culture flourished during the French Renaissance, and a French colonial empire emerged.
+In the High Middle Ages, France was a powerful but decentralised feudal kingdom, but after Philip II defeated the Angevin Empire and won the Battle of Bouvines, it became more centralized and became the most powerful country in Europe.
+From the mid-14th to the mid-15th centuries, France was plunged into a dynastic conflict with England known as the Hundred Years' War.
+In the 16th century, French culture flourished during the French Renaissance, and a French colonial empire emerged.
 Internally, France was dominated by the conflict with the House of Habsburg and the French Wars of Religion between Catholics and Huguenots.
 France was successful in the Thirty Years' War and further increased its influence during the reign of Louis XIV.
+Under his rule, the nation built Europe's strongest army, fought a series of wars, and experienced artistic and scientific flourishing.